sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 ### Acknowledge the Hurt

 Start your letter by recognizing the emotional impact your unreliability had on your colleague.
 Being direct about the specific instance can help them feel seen and heard.
-For example, “I realize that my failure to submit the report on time added unnecessary pressure to your workload.”
+For example, "I realize that my failure to submit the report on time added unnecessary pressure to your workload."

 ### Take Full Responsibility

 Own your actions without falling into the trap of making excuses.
 This demands courage but will show your colleague that you value their time and effort.
-You might say, “I failed to communicate my challenges, and I understand how that affected you."
+You might say, "I failed to communicate my challenges, and I understand how that affected you."

 ### Express Genuine Regret

 Convey your heartfelt sorrow for the situation, speaking from a place of sincerity.
-Use phrases like, “I truly regret any stress I may have caused you” or “I am sorry for not being the reliable team member you deserved.”
+Use phrases like, "I truly regret any stress I may have caused you" or "I am sorry for not being the reliable team member you deserved."

 ### Offer a Way to Make Amends

 Think about how you can rectify the situation.
 It could be as simple as asking how you can help them moving forward or pledging to improve your reliability.
-For example, “I am committed to being more proactive in communication and ensuring deadlines are met in the future.”
+For example, "I am committed to being more proactive in communication and ensuring deadlines are met in the future."

 ### Commit to Change

 Finally, pledge your intention for improvement.
 Assure your colleague that you will be making strides to ensure that similar issues do not arise in the future.
-“I will be implementing strategies to manage my time better and will keep you updated on my progress.”
+"I will be implementing strategies to manage my time better and will keep you updated on my progress."

 ## Real-Life Apology Letter Examples